christophhagen/HealthDB/Readme.md

 Extract the `healthdb_secure.sqlite` file from a device.
 This is most easily done by creating a local (encrypted!) device backup, and the browsing the data with a tool like [iMazing](https://imazing.com).
-Copy the file to an accessible location, and create a database object:
+The file should be placed in a location with read/write access.

 ```swift
 import HKDatabase